 Cloud computing models may vary in terms of their service offerings.
 Such as Infrastructure as a Service (IaaS), while others offer Platform as a Service (PaaS) or Software as a Service (SaaS).

 - At its most basic level, PaaS allows customers to focus on building software applications, which can then be deployed onto a shared hosting platform.
 Examples: Windows Azure Compute and App Service, Amazon Elastic Beanstalk, Google App Engine.

 - SaaS provides users with easy access to proprietary business apps without having to install or maintain these applications themselves.
 Examples: Microsoft Office 365, Google Apps, Gmail.

-- In IaaS-based solutions, customers are responsible for managing all system resources such as storage and networking infrastructure themselves.
-Examples: Windows Azure Virtual Machines, Virtual Networks, Amazon EC2, Google Compute Engine etc.
+- In IaaS-based solutions, customers are responsible for managing all system resources such as storage and networking infrastructure.
+Examples: Windows Azure Virtual Machines, Virtual Networks, Amazon EC2, Google Compute Engine, etc.

-5. What are different deployment models of cloud computing?
+5. What are the different deployment models of cloud computing?